 For those wishing to apply to the BS program the GPA requirement is 3.0 or above.

 A grade lower than a C in major courses or cognates will not count toward either requirement.

-BS Speech-Language Pathology and Audiology degree can be completed in four years of undergraduate study.
-The first two years are spent earning general education credits and completing prerequisite courses in the major area.
-The major consists of 45 credits in core and elective courses, and may be completed in the third and fourth years of study.
-124 credits are needed for graduation.
+This degree can be completed in four years of undergraduate study.
+The first two years are spent earning Andrews Core Experience credits and completing prerequisite courses in the major, the third and fourth years of study are spent completing the core requirements and electives.
+124 credits are needed for graduation from Andrews University.
 Remaining credits may be earned in a minor area of study or elective courses.

-This program integrates the study of the Spanish language and culture with preparation in the field of Speech-Languge Pathology and Audiology.
-The main goal of this degree is to prepare students to serve in both a medical and education setting.
-Students will participate in clinical practicum/internships in which they will have the opportunity to apply the knowledge acquired in class.
-It is required that students attend to one of the Adventist Colleges Abroad (ACA) programs for a full year.
-Students in this joint degree will receive two separate but integrated degrees: a Bachelor of Arts with a major int Spanish Studies and a Bachelor of Sciences with a major in Speech-Language Pathology and Audiolgy.
+This program integrates the study of the Spanish language and culture with preparation in the field of Speech-Language Pathology and Audiology.
+The main goal of this degree is to prepare students to serve in both a medical as well as in an educational setting.
+Students will participate in clinical practicum/internships in which they will have the opportunity to apply the knowledge acquired in classes.
+Students are required to attend one of the ACA programs for a full year and should work closely with their AU Spanish advisor prior to studying abroad.